SunshineSam/Scripts/NinjaRMM/Windows/SecureBoot Management/README.md

 Both the ground truth (is the cert there?) and the manifest (did Windows finish processing it?) must pass.
 If anything fails, Mitigations 3+4 are blocked with a clear reason.

+### BitLocker Safety Boundary

+With `$suspendBitlockerForSVN` checked (`$true`, the default), the script enumerates encrypted Operating System and Fixed Data BitLocker volumes immediately before Stage 3/4.
+It calls `Suspend-BitLocker` with `-RebootCount 2`, refreshes each volume, and verifies that protection is suspended before writing the irreversible `AvailableUpdates` bits.

+The same boundary is used for combined Stage 3+4 (`0x280`), Stage 3-only (`0x80`), and Stage 4-only (`0x200`) operations.
+A shared manifest safety pass runs in both Enforce and Passive/Audit modes, so pending bits written by Microsoft/WU, policy, or another tool receive the same BitLocker protection.
+Passive/Audit still does not initiate SVN enforcement.

+Unsafe premature bits are repaired/cleared before either mode can trigger the Secure Boot task.
+Legitimate remaining bits honor the BitLocker checkbox.
+If an unsafe bit cannot be cleared, task execution is blocked and the script reports **do not reboot** regardless of the checkbox state; when suspension is enabled, BitLocker is also prepared as a fallback.
+A suspension failure with legitimate bits pending produces the same prominent warning.
+A failure during a new script-initiated operation prevents the Stage 3/4 registry/task trigger from being written.

 ### Safety Repair

 The script includes a repair function that runs automatically in **both Enforce and Passive modes**: